jan-sekanina/cwnano-micro-ecc/README.md

 ## Virtual Machine

-Below is a link virtual machine with all the prerequisities installed: https://www.dropbox.com/s/3fpmvbaa5m74t23/ubuntu-23.ova
+Below is a link to a VirtualBox virtual machine with all the prerequisities installed: https://www.dropbox.com/s/3fpmvbaa5m74t23/ubuntu-23.ova

+You need the VirtualBox extension pack to use the VM.
+When loading the VM, make sure USB 3.0 is enabled in its settings.

+Also, make sure that you enable "NewAE Technology Inc. ChipWhisperer Nano" in the "Devices" -> "USB" settings.

 ## Interacting with the target